The Progress Economy

 • Phenomenological

 WHAT WE’RE THINKING Phenomeno-what?
 I’m with you, what a mouthful!
-Think of it as the baggage you bring to a decision – all your lived experiences together with what you’re experiencing at the decision/judgement point (your living experience).
-It’s why you might hate a particular proposition right now, but loved it yesterday; or why you’ll […]
+Yet we’ll use it a lot in The Progress Economy, so let’s try and get some intuition about it.
+Think of it as the baggage you bring to a decision – all your lived experiences together with what you’re experiencing at that moment (your living […]

 Explore more »